Louis Kessler's

 news

-This site was set up by the ICGA to gather data to ensure computer chess programs entered in tournaments are not stolen or cloned.
+Information about the site that was set up by the ICGA to gather data to ensure computer chess programs entered in tournaments are not stolen or cloned.

 home